vnphanquang/dsv-docs/docs/mattermost.md

         #or any other dependencies that future version of this repo might require
     ```

-### 2. Run Python Flash Server
+### 2. Run Python Flask Server

 - Follow steps [here](https://github.com/cvitter/mattermost-bitbucket-bridge#setup-the-flask-application)

   - ❗ You can simply start app with `sudo python bitbucket.py` for easier debugging.

   - If your mattermost server lives at port `8065` as default, you might set your python app at port `8064`.
-Anyway remember this port for next step.
+Remember this port for next step.

   - ❗If developing locally, use [ngrok](https://dashboard.ngrok.com/) to expose server path, otherwise, see the following steps to set up nginx proxy

 ### 3. (if necessary) Set Up Nginx Proxy

-- open editor (`vi`, `nano`, or remote vscode) at:
+- open editor (`vi`, `nano`, remote vscode, ...) at:

     ```bash
         /etc/nginx/sites-available/{appropriate-config-file}
     ```
-    where `{appropriate-config-file}` varies depending on server settings & routing, might be one of the following:
+    where `{appropriate-config-file}` varies depending on server settings & routing and might be one of the following:

-    - `default` if you want your python server to live on something like `https://domain.com/python-server`
+    - `default`, if you want python server to live on something like `https://domain.com/python-server`

-    - `subdomain.domain.com` (*depends on your naming convention*) if you want your python server to live on a subdomain
+    - `subdomain.domain.com` (*depends on your naming convention*), if you want python server to live on a subdomain

-- proxy  a path  to python app.
-For example, for your python app to live at `https://mattermost.domain.com/bitbucket-hook`, create and/or edit `mattermost.domain.com`:
+- proxy  a path to server.
+For example, for python server to live at `https://mattermost.domain.com/bitbucket-hook`, create and/or edit `mattermost.domain.com`:

     ```nginx
     #...
     server {
         root /var/www/mattermost.domain.com;
         index index.html index.htm index.nginx-debian.html;

         server_name mattermost.domain.com;
         #merge_slashes off;

         location / {
             proxy_pass http://localhost:8065 # or a custom port for mattermost server
             #...
         }

         location /bitbucket-hook {
             rewrite ^bitbucket-hook(.*) /$1 break;
             proxy_pass http://localhost:8064 # or a custom port for python app
             #...
         }

         #...
     }
     #...
     ```
     - ❗ every time done editing nginx config, run
         ```bash
         sudo nginx -t #to test config files